 Kodnani was not a minister at the time of the riots, but was appointed junior minister for women and child development by Mr Modi in 2007.

 She quit her post when she was arrested in 2009 in connection with the massacre but remained a member of the state assembly.

 On Wednesday she was convicted of murder, attempted murder and conspiracy.
 Thirty-one others were also found guilty of involvement in the case.
 One of those convicted has never been brought to justice and was tried in absentia.

-Babu Bajrangi, a former leader of the hardline Hindu group Bajrang Dal, was found guilty on the same charges as Ms Kodnani.
-He has been sentenced to remain in jail until he dies.'Kingpin of riots'
+Babu Bajrangi, a former leader of the hardline Hindu group Bajrang Dal, was found guilty on the same charges as Kodnani.
+He has been sentenced to remain in jail until he dies.

 "Communal riots are like cancer on constitutional secularism and the incident in Naroda Patiya was a black chapter in the history of the Indian constitution," the Press Trust of India quoted him as saying.

 "Acts of communal [religious] violence are brutal, inhuman and shameful.
 It was a clear incident of human rights violation as 97 people were killed brutally within a day which included helpless women, children, aged persons.

 "The climax of this inhuman and brutal act of violence was reflected in [the] murder of an infant, who was 20 days old," the judge said.